dabadgarcia/qiimereporter/README.md

 If you use QiimeReporter before publication is released, please cite as:

-David Abad and Marta Hernandez.
+David Abad, Narciso M. Quijada and Marta Hernandez.
 QiimeReporter.
 (2019) https://github.com/dabadgarcia/qiimereporter

 Users are also highly encouraged to cite [Qiime2](https://github.com/qiime2/qiime2) and [R](https://cran.r-project.org/) when using QiimeReporter.